 - Digimon Frontier stands out as the only Digimon series with no partner Digimon, instead having the human characters fuse with spirits to become Digimon themselves.
-Because of this radical change, it became a large Base Breaker and almost killed the franchise.

 - Within the "Baron" series, Chiisana Sūpāman Ganbaron qualifies.
 Unlike the previous installments, which were Super Robot Genre shows, Ganbaron is more of a typical Henshin Hero show done in the vein of Superman (albeit with the ability to call a Combining Mecha for help).
 Between the glut of Ultraman imitators that came out at the time and the show's sponsor Bullmark going out of business, it went relatively unnoticed.

 - Pretty Cure has two potential examples:

 - Smile Pretty Cure!: There's no Myth Arc, the character designs are more cutesy and Moe, and there's a greater focus on slice-of-life and comedy (to the point that it almost feels like a parody).
 While it does have its fans, it's generally considered to be one of the weakest seasons.